 - Book Loans: $20.00 per book UPS Ground Service

-- Rush: Contact Wisconsin Tech Search
+- Contact Wisconsin Tech Search for rush requests.

 - Federal Express delivery service is not available.